 “[TASK OWNER] will complete [SPECIFIC TASK] by [DEADLINE].”

-How you write action items is important.
+How you write action items from a meeting is important.
 The task, its owner, and the deadline must be clear.
 Otherwise, the action item can easily slip through the cracks due to misunderstanding.

 WEAK ACTION ITEM: Peter will take care of the TPS reports.